Â

-For years I have coveted cedar mulch (good looking but pricey) and walked right by cypress mulch (fuzzy on the details but - isn't it bad for the environment?).
+For years I've coveted cedar mulch (good looking but pricey) and walked right by cypress mulch (fuzzy on the details but - isn't it bad for the environment?).

-Spring's around the corner.
-With flower beds to replenish and mulch on my mind, I took some time to truly understand the pros and cons of these two ever present evergreen mulches.
+With flower beds to replenish and mulch on my mind, I dug into the research, taking some time to truly understand the pros and cons of these two ever present evergreen mulches.

 Benefits of Using Cedar and Cypress Mulches

-Both mulches supply all of the benefits of any organic mulch in that they:
+Both cedar and cypress mulch supply all of the benefits of any organic mulch in that they:

-• create a weed barrier that can stop weed growth and weed seed germination (apply a 3"-4" layer of mulch and skip the landscape fabric);
+- create a weed barrier that can stop weed growth and weed seed germination (apply a 3 to 4-inch layer of mulch and skip the landscape fabric); and

-• promote plant growth and healthy plant roots by supplying nutrients to the soil and, so, building soil integrity.
+- promote plant growth and healthy plant roots by supplying nutrients and building soil integrity as they decompose.

 Commonalities Between Cedar and Cypress Mulch